-Crucially, as a neutral organization, the ICRC cannot advocate for the end of a hunger strike, nor for the concerned authorities to agree with the striker’s demands.
-It however encourages the patient, their representatives and the respective authorities involved to keep communicating and exchanging in order to find a solution that will avoid any loss of life.
+Crucially, as a neutral organisation, the ICRC cannot advocate for the end of a hunger strike, nor for the authorities concerned to agree with the striker’s demands.
+It can, however, encourage the strikers, their representatives and the authorities involved to keep communicating and maintaining contact to find a solution to avoid grave health consequences and loss of life.

-The Q&A below offers a recap of the ICRC’s role in this regard, both during individual and collective hunger strikes, and the key principles underpinning its work.
+The Q&A below offers an overview of the ICRC’s role in this regard, both during individual and collective hunger strikes, and the key principles underpinning our work.

 What can the ICRC do when detainees go on hunger strike?

-While urging both the detaining authority and the detainee to find a solution, the ICRC strives to ensure that the rights and physical and psychological integrity of detainees on hunger strike are respected including the choice to continue or abandon the hunger strike- and that proper care and treatment is provided to them with their consent.
+During any hunger strike, the ICRC urges both the detaining authority and the detainee to find a solution.
+It strives to ensure that the rights and physical and mental integrity of detainees on hunger strike are respected.
+This includes respecting their choice to continue or to abandon the hunger strike, and their right to proper care and treatment as required by their condition, if they consent to it.

 What is the role of an ICRC medical doctor during a visit to detainees on hunger strike?

-What is the ICRC’s position on the forced feeding or forced treatment of detainees?
+What is the ICRC’s position on the forced feeding and forced treatment of detainees?

-In its opposition to the forced feeding of hunger strikers, the ICRC bases its decision on policies approved by the World Medical Association in the Declaration of Tokyo (1975) and the WMA Malta Declaration as revised in 2006.
-The latter states: "Where a prisoner refuses nourishment and is considered by the doctor as capable of forming an unimpaired and rational judgement concerning the consequences of such voluntary refusal of nourishment, he or she shall not be fed artificially.
+Moreover, the ICRC considers forced feeding of mentally competent hunger strikers as a form of ill-treatment, which may constitute a violation of international human rights, criminal and humanitarian law.
+The ICRC aligns its opposition to the forced feeding of hunger strikers to the World Medical Association’s, as expressed in the Declaration of Malta (1991/2017) and the Declaration of Tokyo (1975/2016).
+Specifically, the latter states: "Where a prisoner refuses nourishment and is considered by the doctor as capable of forming an unimpaired and rational judgment concerning the consequences of such voluntary refusal of nourishment, he or she shall not be fed artificially.
 The decision as to the capacity of the prisoner to form such a judgement should be confirmed by at least one other independent doctor.
 The consequences of the refusal of nourishment shall be explained by the doctor to the prisoner."